5bentz/linux-asus-t100/T100TA_guide.md

 #### Run the installer
 - In a terminal, run `ubiquity -b`

 Note: The flag `-b` is *necessary* in this tutorial.
 It tells ubiquity not to install a bootloader.
 Without this flag, ubiquity would crash when trying to install it (Thanks Steven Andrew Mielke!).
-The bootloader is installed in the section *Install bootloader* below.
+The bootloader is installed in the section *Bootloader Installation* below.

 #### For novice users
 For novice users, follow [Ubuntu's tutorial](https://tutorials.ubuntu.com/tutorial/tutorial-install-ubuntu-desktop#4).
 But do **not reboot** at the end of the installation.
 Press the button *Continue testing* instead.
- When you are done with Ubuntu's tutorial, jump to the section *Install bootloader* in this document.
+ When you are done with Ubuntu's tutorial, jump to the section *Bootloader Installation* in this document.

 #### For more advanced users
 For more advanced users, choose the last installation type: *Something else*.
 And jump to the next section *Partitioning*.